1-800-800-1865 (Mon-Sat) • Online 24/7

 Decipher physical bullion by focusing on bid/ask spread

 Bullion buyers like the chances for their precious metals investment to generate outsized returns over time.
 Once the critical decision to buy metals is made, the best strategy for maximizing investment returns is to keep transaction costs low.
-The best way to evaluate transaction costs when it comes to physical bullion is focus on the "bid/ask spread."
+The best way to evaluate transaction costs when it comes to physical bullion is to focus on the "bid/ask spread."
 Regular readers will know this is something we often discuss.

 To recap for newer readers, the buy, or "ask," premium primarily consists of premiums and minting charges dealers pay to acquire inventory as well as the dealer's profit.
 All coins, rounds, and bars carry a premium and it will vary based on quantity and item.
-Government-issue bullion coins tend to carry a bit higher premiums than privately minted rounds and bars -- largely because governments are not efficient and incur higher costs.
-But those government-issue bullion coins will also bring a higher premium when the investor is ready to sell them back.
+Government-issued bullion coins tend to carry a bit higher premiums than privately minted rounds and bars -- largely because governments are not efficient and incur higher costs.
+But those government-issued bullion coins will also bring a higher premium when the investor is ready to sell them back.
 This is why investors should consider the cost of buying an item today and the premium or discount for selling it back tomorrow – assuming no change in the underlying spot market price of the metal.
 The spread is the complete picture of "round-trip" transaction costs.
 Below you will find tables showing the current bid/ask spreads for the most popular gold and silver products:

 The most competitive dealers publish both buy and sell premiums so you can calculate the current spread.
 You'll find the Money Metals Exchange buy prices on the same product page as the sell prices -- we publish them live!
 If you have a good handle on both prices and keep the spread low, you'll get the most from your investment.